15 Simple Ways to Transition Your Home Decor from Summer to Fall

 - These vintage grain sacks make the perfect oversized pillows for a sofa or bed and they are super cozy!

-- I love the color, pattern, and detail on these pillows!
+- I love the color and texture of these pillows!
+Definitely my favorites this season!

 - This neutral pillow has great detail and the size and shape makes it perfect for layering!